nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     * Cons: Requires additional work to parse data into the required storage format

+### Add Task
+The add task feature allows user to add a task under an existing module.

+#### Proposed Implementation
+The `addtask` command is executed by the `parse` method in the `Parser` class, which then calls the `addTask` method in the `TaskList` class.
+The `addTask` method performs all the necessary logic for the add task feature.
+The `addTask` method then creates a new `Task` object and adds it to the array list `tasks`.

+Given below is an example usage scenario.
+1. The user input the `addtask` command and the `parse` method in `Parser` parses the command.
+1. `parse` calls the `addTask` method in `TaskList`.
+1. The `addTask` method splits the user input into 3 sections:
+    * `Section 1`: command
+    * `Section 2`: module code
+    * `Section 3`: task description
+1. The `addTask` method calls the `checkIfModuleValid` method in `ModuleList` class to check if `Section 2` is a valid module code.
+    * If module code is not valid, the `addTask` method will return and `Ui` will prompt the user to enter a valid module code.
+    * Else if module code is valid, the `addTask` method will execute the next step.
+1. The `addTask` method calls the `checkIfModuleExist` method to check if `Secion 2` (module code) exists in the database.
+    * If module code does not exist in the database, the `addTask` method will return and `Ui` will prompt the user to execute the `addmod` or `addexp` command first.
+    * Else if module code exists, the `addTask` method will execute the next step.
+1. The `addTask` method will create a new `Task` object by the constructor in `Task` class, with `Section 3` (task description).
+1. The `addTask` method adds the `Task` object to the array list `tasks`.

+{will insert a sequence diagram here}

+### Future Implementation
+A future implementation requires user to enter the expected time required to complete the task.
+The `addTask` method will split the user input into 4 sections, with `Section 4` as the expected time required to complete the task. `Section 4` will then be used in the future implementation of mark task as done feature, as further illustrated in the [mark task as done](#mark-task-as-done) section.

+### Delete Task
+The delete task feature allows user to delete a task object.

+#### Proposed Implementation
+The `deletetask` command is executed by the `parse` method in the `Parser` class, which then calls the `deleteTask` method in the `TaskList` class.
+The `deleteTask` method performs all the necessary logic for the delete task feature.

+Given below is an example usage scenario.
+1. The user input the `deletetask` command and the `parse` method in `Parser` parses the command.
+1. `parse` calls the `deleteTask` method in `TaskList`.
+1. The `deleteTask` method splits the user input into 2 sections:
+    * `Section 1`: command
+    * `Section 2`: task number corresponding to the index of `Task` object in array list `tasks`
+1. The `deleteTask` method will check if the array list `tasks` is empty.
+    * If array list is empty, `Ui` will notify the user that there is no `Task` to delete.
+    * Else if array list is not empty, `deleteTask` method will execute the next step.
+1. The `deleteTask` method will check the validity of `Section 2` (task number).
+    * If task number is not an integer, an exception will be thrown and the `deleteTask` method terminates.
+    * If task number is out of bounds, `Ui` will prompt the user to enter a valid task number.
+    * Else if task number is valid, `deleteTask` method will execute the next step.
+1. The `deleteTask` method will remove the `Task` with index corresponding to `Section 2` (task number) from the array list `tasks` by using the ArrayList util package method `.remove()`.

+{will insert a sequence diagram here}

+### Mark Task as Done
+The mark task as done feature allows user to mark an existing task as done.

+### Proposed Implementation
+The `done` command is executed by the `parse` method in the `Parser` class, which then calls the `setDone` method in the `TaskList` class.
+The `setDone` method performs all the necessary logic for the mark task as done feature.

+Given below is an example usage scenario.
+1. The user input the `done` command and the `parse` method in `Parser` parses the command.
+1. `parse` calls the `setDone` method in `TaskList`.
+1. The `setDone` method splits the user input into 2 sections:
+    * `Section 1`: command
+    * `Section 2`: task number corresponding to the index of `Task` object in array list `tasks`
+1. The `setDone` method will check if the array list `tasks` is empty.
+    * If array list is empty, `Ui` will notify the user that there is no `Task` to mark as done.
+    * Else if array list is not empty, `setDone` method will execute the next step.
+1. The `setDone` method will check the validity of `Section 2` (task number).
+    * If task number is not an integer, an exception will be thrown and the `setDone` method terminates.
+    * If task number is out of bounds, `Ui` will prompt the user to enter a valid task number.
+    * Else if task number is valid, `setDone` method will execute the next step.
+1. The `setDone` method will then call the `setAsDone` method in `Task` class to mark the `Task` corresponding to `Section 2` (task number) as done.

+### Future Implementation
+1. When the `Task` is set as done, the `setDone` method will call the `addTime` method in `ModuleList` class to add the expected time required to complete the task to the actual time spent on the module.
+    * This future implementation requires `Section 4` (expected time required to complete the task) from the `addTask` method to be passed as a parameter to the `setDone` method and then to the `addTime` method.

 ## Documentation, Logging, Testing, Configuration, Dev-Ops
 {Insert guides here for doc, testing etc}